tintin-007/Classification-of-EMG-Signals-for-Hand-Gesture-Recognition/README.md

 -The project_report.pdf file contains the description of the project.

--The code.ipynb files contains the code for the project.
+-The code.ipynb file contains the code for the project.